rust-lang/book/src/ch03-01-variables-and-mutability.md

 {{#include ../listings/ch03-common-programming-concepts/no-listing-02-adding-mut/output.txt}}
 ```

-We’re allowed to change the value that `x` binds to from `5` to `6` when `mut`
+When `mut` is used, we’re allowed to change the value `x` binds to from
-is used.
-In some cases, you’ll want to make a variable mutable because it makes
+`5` to `6`.

-the code more convenient to write than if it had only immutable variables.
+In addition to the prevention of bugs, there are multiple trade-offs to

-There are multiple trade-offs to consider in addition to the prevention of
+consider when deciding between using mutable or immutable variables.
+For
-bugs.
-For example, in cases where you’re using large data structures, mutating
+example, in cases where you’re using large data structures, mutating instances
-an instance in place may be faster than copying and returning newly allocated
+in place may be faster than copying and returning newly allocated instances.
-instances.
-With smaller data structures, creating new instances and writing in
+With smaller data structures, creating new instances and writing in a more
-a more functional programming style may be easier to think through, so lower
+functional programming style may be easier to think through, so lower
-performance might be a worthwhile penalty for gaining that clarity.
+performance might be a worthwhile penalty for a gain in clarity.

 ### Differences Between Variables and Constants